-These soft, warm and chewy white chocolate matcha green tea cookies are so delicious.
-Super easy to make and even easier to freeze so you can make a double the quantity and freeze half for when you next have visitors.
-For something super indulgent.
-Grab from the freezer, microwave for 10-20 seconds and enjoy with a scoop of ice cream.
+These soft, warm and chewy white chocolate matcha cookies are so delicious.
+Super easy to make and even easier to freeze so you can make double the quantity and freeze half for when you next have visitors.
+To defrost just simply microwave for 10-20 seconds and serve with a scoop of ice cream.

-Adding a little protein powder to the mixture makes them even more nutritionally balanced and could even pass as a breakfast.
+Adding a little protein powder to the mixture makes them even more nutritionally balanced, where the cookies could even pass as a breakfast!

 - 1 tsp vanilla extract

 - Preheat the oven to 160°C/ Fan 140°C/ Gas mark 3.
 Line your baking tray with parchment paper.

 - Sift flour and mix with liquid energy, bicarbonate of soda and salt in a bowl.

 - Here you can add your optional protein (we love a white chocolate or vanilla whey... or a pea based protein).

 - Mix sugar and butter in a large bowl either manually or with a food processor or electric mixer.

 - Beat vanilla extract, 1 whole egg and egg yolk until light and creamy.
 Combine this with the buttered sugary mixture.

 - Sift flour and add white chocolate chips in to the bowl.